expenselm/expenselm-mcp-server/README.md

 Config file (create if not exists): ~/Library/Application Support/Claude/claude_desktop_config.json

-Add the following into your config file.
+Add the following into your config file (replace the value of EXPENSELM_API_KEY with your own key).

 ```json
 {